GENERAL SALES CONDITIONS

 In these General Conditions of Sales:

-a) unless the context otherwise requires: “Company” means Medec Benelux nv and includes a successor in title to the business of Medec; “Contract” means a contract under the terms of which the Company is liable to supply goods and or services of any description; “Customer” means the party having the right to enforce the supply by the Company of goods and/or services of any description under the terms of a contract.
+a) unless the context requires otherwise: “Company” means Medec International BV, a company with registered office at 9300 Aalst, Wijngaardveld 14, and with company number 0727.935.906; “Contract” means a contract under the terms of which the Company is liable to supply goods and or services of any description; “Customer” means the party having the right to enforce the supply by the Company of goods and/or services of any description under the terms of a contract.

 b) words importing one gender shall be treated as importing any gender and the singular number shall include the plural; and

 c) the titles to the several conditions are inserted for convenience only and shall not bedeemed to form part of the conditions.

 d) Sales of the products from the Company to the Customer shall be governed by the Companies general conditions of sale and The United Nations convention on contracts for the international sale of goods (Vienna 1980).

 e) Sales of the products and/or services from the Company to the Customer shall be solely governed (in form and substance) by and construed in accordance with the laws of Belgium.
 Any dispute between the Parties arising out of or in relation to the Agreement, shall fall under the exclusive jurisdiction of the Courts of the judicial district of Belgium, specifically the Commercial Court of Ghent, department of Dendermonde.

 a) A contract shall not come into existence until the Company dispatches its written acceptance of the Customer’s order via an order confirmation, or until the Company commences to deliver the goods, whichever shall occur the sooner.

 b) The terms and conditions of a contract shall be such as are contained in the Company’s written order confirmation together with these General Conditions of Sales, and such other terms and conditions as the Company may stipulate or agree, to the exclusion, of all other items and conditions whatsoever, whether express or implied.